maestromadman/hnsw_cagra/README.md

 **The key insight:** CAGRA simultaneously achieves higher recall *and* higher QPS than any IVF-PQ configuration at recall > 0.95.
-The only reason to choose IVF-PQ over CAGRA is memory — IVF-PQ at pq_dim=96 uses ~8× less GPU memory.
+The only reason to choose IVF-PQ over CAGRA is memory; IVF-PQ at pq_dim=96 uses ~8× less GPU memory.

 ---